Longevity Research Program

 Dominic Reeds, MD, with the administrative support of Rachel Hauck, provides overall supervision of the Longer Life Center (LLC).
 Dr. Reeds also directs the Longer Life Foundation (LLF) Enrichment and Dissemination Program and works with Dan Zimmerman, MD, on education programs, position papers and opportunities for hosting international fellows.
 David Alpers, MD, directs the Research Program, including chairing the Scientific Review Committee (SRC), presenting the SRC’s reports to the LLF Advisory Group and mentoring grantees who are young investigators.

-The Scientific Review Committee, which reviews grant applications, consists of a multidisciplinary group of Washington University faculty and members of Reinsurance Group of America, Incorporated (RGA), and other prominent industry medical directors; it is focused on critical appraisal of applications to the foundation.
+The Scientific Review Committee, which reviews grant applications, consists of a multidisciplinary group of Washington University faculty, members of Reinsurance Group of America, Incorporated (RGA), and other prominent industry medical directors; it is focused on critical appraisal of applications to the foundation.

 Rachel Hauck, along with her duties as Assistant Secretary of the Foundation, serves as Administrator of the LLC.
 LLC personnel provide a novel, contemporary interface between the Foundation and Washington University.
 This facilitates functions such as identifying speakers for insurance meetings, securing clinical specialists to provide updates and continuing education to varied insurance groups, and promoting activities of the Foundation within the Washington University community.
 This group also works closely with Pat Gregory in the Washington University Office of Corporate and Foundation Affairs to develop strategies for attracting additional funding to the Foundation.